 “A railway without steam or horses” – The future belongs to the electric locomotive

-At the end of 1866, Werner von Siemens discovered the dynamoelectric principle, and just a few years later, this insight served as the foundation for developing a new drive technology for transporting people and freight: the electric motor.
+At the end of 1866, Werner von Siemens discovered a novel way of using the dynamoelectric principle with high efficiency.
+Only a few years later, this insight served as the foundation for developing a new drive technology for transporting people and freight: the electric motor.

 In 1879, Siemens & Halske unveiled the world’s first electric locomotive at the Berlin Trade Fair.
 In 1881, the world’s first electric tramway went into operation in Groß-Lichterfelde, while the first electric subway on the European continent made its debut in Budapest in 1896.